Keldric Faulk

-Keldric Faulk (born September 7, 2005) is an American college football defensive end for the Auburn Tigers.
+Keldric Faulk (born September 7, 2004) is an American professional football defensive end for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Auburn Tigers and was selected by the Titans in the first round of the 2026 NFL draft.

 Early life

-Faulk was born on September 7, 2005, in Ramer, Alabama, and was raised in Highland Home, Alabama.
+Faulk was born on September 7, 2004, in Ramer, Alabama, and was raised in Highland Home, Alabama.
 He attended Highland Home School.
 A five-star recruit, he was selected to play in the 2023 All-American Bowl.
-He originally committed to play college football at Florida State University before flipping to Auburn University following the hire of Hugh Freeze.
+He originally committed to play college football at Florida State University before flipping to Auburn University.

 College career

 As a true freshman at Auburn in 2023, Faulk played in all 13 games and had 35 tackles and one sack and was named a member of the SEC All-Freshman team.
 He returned to Auburn his sophomore year in 2024 as a starter.

+Professional career

+Faulk was selected in the first round of the 2026 NFL draft with the 31st overall pick by the Tennessee Titans.
+The selection was received from the Buffalo Bills in an equal exchange of selections, with the Bills receiving a fourth-round selection (No. 101, traded to the Las Vegas Raiders) by trading away their fifth-round selection (No. 165).